LivingLogic/LivingLogic.Python.xist/docs/XIST_Searching.rst

-If the :class:`~ll.xist.ns.html.img` elements are not immediate children of the :class:`~ll.xist.ns.html.a` elements, the :mod:`~ll.xist.xfind` selector above won't output then.
+If the :class:`~ll.xist.ns.html.img` elements are not immediate children of the :class:`~ll.xist.ns.html.a` elements, the :mod:`~ll.xist.xfind` selector above won't output them.
 In this case you can use a "decendant selector" instead of a "child selector".
 To do this simply replace ``html.a/html.img`` with ``html.a//html.img``.